Leveraging AI for Transformative Education

 Inclusive Education for Marginalized Girls in Malawi: What Worked in Link Education’s Leave No Girl Behind Project

-By Clement Mwazambumba, with introduction by Dr Samantha Ross
+By BEC member Link Education.
+Written by Clement Mwazambumba, with introduction by Dr. Samantha Ross.

 Link Education’s TEAM Girl Malawi[1] UKAid-funded project[2] has drawn to a very successful close.
 77% of the highly marginalized participants can read, write and understand and use maths; 74% have stronger sexual reproductive health and life skills; over 1,000 returned to primary school, 1,115 graduated from vocational training in tailoring or hairdressing, and 1,902 gained entrepreneurship skills.
 13% of the girls had some kind of disability.
 These girls, who were being left behind, had never been to school or if they had, had not gained foundational skills, were finally able to thrive – 88% of the girls ‘agreed a lot’ that participation in TEAM had helped their future.